 ‘Relief’ is the term used for the differences in height from place to place on the land’s surface and it is greatly affected by the underlying geology.
 Relief relies on the hardness, permeability and structure of a rock.

-Some rocks are hard and resistant to weathering and erosion while others are softer and easily worn away.
+Some rocks are hard and resistant to weathering and erosion, while others are softer and easily worn away.
 Where a hard rock like sandstone sits next to a soft rock such as clay, the first will form the uplands and the second will form the lowlands.

 Rocks that are buried deep within the crust or squeezed under Earth’s movements and at plate boundaries will change and harden in a process known as ‘metamorphism’.
-For example, clay can be squeezed intensely and changed into slate.
-The clay would have been soft and susceptible to erosion, but after changing to slate, it becomes hard and resistant to erosion.
+For example, when clay is squeezed intensely it changes into slate.
+The clay would have been soft and susceptible to erosion but, after changing to slate, it becomes hard and resistant to erosion.

 The term permeability refers to whether and how water can flow through a rock.
 The permeability of a rock is important because even fairly soft rocks can form hills if water is not able to flow over them easily.
 Most of the chalk in southern England, for example, is not very hard, but rainfall percolates through it very rapidly and water is not able to flow over its surface.
 This is why the chalk is not easily eroded and forms chains of hills.

-Clays, such as those found in the Weald, the Vale of Belvoir, Trent Valley and the Vale of Aylesbury are impermeable.
+Clays, such as those found in the Weald, the Vale of Belvoir, Trent Valley and the Vale of Aylesbury, are impermeable.
 Rainwater cannot sink through, so it flows over the surface as streams and rivers, causing erosion.
 Not only is the clay worn away because it is soft, but it is worn away even more rapidly because it is impermeable too.